cau-se/theodolite/execution/README.md

 access (e.g. via SSH) to one of your cluster nodes.

 You first need to create a directory on a selected node where all benchmark results should be stored.
-Next, modify `infrastructure/kubernetes/volume-local.yaml` by setting `<node-name>` to your selected node (this node will most likely also execute the job).
+Next, modify `infrastructure/kubernetes/volume-local.yaml` by setting `<node-name>` to your selected node.
+(This node will most likely also execute the [Theodolite job](#Execution).)
 Further, you have to set `path` to the directory on the node you just created.
 To deploy you volume run:

 ```sh